 The ideal student pastor candidate for your team could be around the corner, but unless you know what to look for, they may go unnoticed.
 Use these four awesome qualities in your student pastor search to narrow your candidate pool and ultimately find the right fit for your team.

 What are some of the best student pastor qualities that you’ve seen?
-Let us know in the comments below.
+Let us know.